techietrainerss/terraform-course/03-variables/README.md

 3. Default
 4. Environment variables
 5. Prompt (If terraform is not able to find the values through above ways then it will prompt)

+**NOTE:** We mostly use terraform.tfvars.
+In few cases like using credentials we use environment variables or command line.